HiccupHan/CS188-PyTorch-JAANet/README.md

 python test_JAAv1.py --run_name='JAAv1' --gpu_id=0 --pred_AU=False --vis_attention=True --start_epoch=5 --n_epochs=5 --test_path_prefix='data/list/BP4D_part3' --au_num=12
 ```

-## Supplement
-- The PyTorch implementation for the ECCV version conducts two minor revisions to make the proposed method more general:
-  - The redundant cropping of attention maps is removed
-  - The assembling of local feature maps uses element-wise average instead of element-wise sum
-- The differences in the extended journal version are detailed [here](https://arxiv.org/pdf/2003.08834.pdf)

 ## Citation
-- If you use this code for your research, please cite our papers
+- If you use this code for your research, DON'T. This code is intended only for viewing and recreational purposes.
+Please go to https://github.com/ZhiwenShao/PyTorch-JAANet and cite the original papers
 ```
 @inproceedings{shao2018deep,
   title={Deep Adaptive Attention for Joint Facial Action Unit Detection and Face Alignment},